-- 1. Understand the risks associated with using electronic mail to discuss private health information with healthcare providers. - 2.
-Understand the risks associated with telemedicine consultations. - 3.
-Include the category of their question in the subject line, e.g., medical advice or billing question. - 4.
-Include their full name and medical record number in the first line of the body of their message. - 5.
-Use the auto reply feature to notify the provider that they received the provider's e-mail. - 6.
-Print a hard copy for their personal records.
+- 1. Understand the risks associated with using electronic mail to discuss private health information with healthcare providers - 2.
+Understand the risks associated with telemedicine consultations - 3.
+Include their full name in the first line of the body of their message - 4.
+Maintain a copy for their personal records